ruzickap/ansible-my_workstation/README.md

 * Enable Security & Privacy Preferences -> Privacy -> Full Disk Access for
   `~/Documents/backups/backup` binary
 * Enable backup: `launchctl load ~/Library/LaunchAgents/backup.plist`
+* For recording the audio from Zoom - create Multi-Output device with Master Device "Jabra Engage 75 2", Sample Rate: "48.0 KHz", Drift correction turned on for "BlackHole 16".
+Then you can use this as default output device in "Sound".
+  Do not use "Jabra Engage 75" (microfone) as Input, because it can only use 16 KHz and breaks the recording settings...

 ## Notes